-AJWS’s Director of Disaster Response & International Operations, Samantha Wolthuis, and Associate Director of Risk Management and Administrative Services, Aaron Acharya, are in Nepal this week leading our response to the earthquake.
+AJWS’s former Director of Disaster Response & International Operations, Samantha Wolthuis, and former Associate Director of Risk Management and Administrative Services, Aaron Acharya, were in Nepal leading AJWS’s earthquake response.
 This is the third on-the-ground update from Samantha and Aaron.
 Read their first update here and their second update here.

 Aaron wrote the update below after their visit with a future AJWS grantee to Mazuwa, a village just west of Kathmandu.